Q1: What is We Direct Music Videos (WDMV)?

 We don’t want to stir up trouble, but we do want to shake all of us out of our complacency and see that the way things are now aren’t necessarily the way things have to be.
-Our main goal right now is to get a better sense of where we are in the music video industry and figure out the best way to advance the industry in a way that promotes quality videos and respect for everyone involved at all stages of the process.
+Our main goal right now is to get a better sense of where we are in the music video industry and to advance the industry in a way that promotes quality videos and respect for everyone involved at all stages of the process.

 We know that the current music video process is difficult for directors, and that’s why we’ve started WDMV, but our goal is to work with labels, not against them.
 It’s natural to feel frustrated, but we believe it’s important for directors to remain civil in the face of that frustration.
 Instead of getting angry with reps or commissioners, we hope that this organization empowers directors to start friendly conversations with them.
 That’s why we are really here.
 We want to start a conversation that is long overdue.
 We hope you will join in.

 A: For information about who we are, check out our “About Us” page!

 Q8: Will this make creating music videos easier?

 A: Yes and no. While we will be working to make the process more efficient and respectful, making music videos will never be easy.
 It will always be competitive, require a lot of passion and perseverance, and if you want to succeed you will still need to put in the work.
 Our hope is to cut out some of the unnecessary nonsense so you can focus on what matters: making great videos.

 Q9: How can I keep up with what’s happening?